antonioortegajr/IDX-Broker-API-Quick-Tester/readme.txt

 Not all calls are available in this tester.

 Returns by default are json.
+Unless otherwise specified in middleware.

 This tester is meant for validating the functionality of an API key or method.